seromany/chat_app_signalr/README.md

 # chat_app_signalr
 A chat application using .NET SignalR technology developed with Flutter.

+.NET Core SignalR is an open source library developed by Microsoft that provides real-time communication.

 <table>
 <tr>